blacktop/docker-cuckoo/README.md

 ### Known Issues

-Currently won't work with VirtualBox, VMWare Workstation/Fusion or KVM/qemu, but I have an idea on how to do it. [:wink:](https://github.com/blacktop/vm-proxy)
+Currently won't work with VirtualBox, VMWare Workstation/Fusion or KVM/qemu, but I have an idea on how to do it. [:wink:](https://github.com/blacktop/vm-proxy) see the [NOTES](https://github.com/blacktop/docker-cuckoo/blob/master/NOTES.md)

 ### Issues